foocheung/sqs_v2/paper.md

 5. **Publication-Ready Outputs**: Generates high-quality visualizations and comprehensive reports suitable for peer-reviewed publications, regulatory submissions, and laboratory quality documentation.

-The `sqs` application has been used in NIH proteomics workflows to support quality control and visualization of SomaScan datasets in translational and clinical studies.
+The `sqs` application has been used in proteomics workflows to support quality control and visualization of SomaScan datasets in translational and clinical studies.
 For example, the tool was applied during data processing and QC review for multi-omics analyses investigating dietary interventions and immune responses [@link2024vegan] and for deep phenotyping studies of post-infectious myalgic encephalomyelitis/chronic fatigue syndrome [@walitt2024cfs].
 In these projects, `sqs` enabled rapid QC assessment across multiple assay plates, improved reproducibility of analysis pipelines, and facilitated generation of publication-ready figures and reports for collaborative review.

 The package is tailored for proteomics researchers, clinical laboratory scientists, and bioinformaticians working with SomaLogic SomaScan data, particularly those requiring standardized QC workflows across multiple studies or longitudinal monitoring of assay performance.